GeoPopsHub/.github/profile/README.md

 - Users can adjust all config parameters from the front-end
 - Class for exporting files compatible with the agent-based modeling software [Starsim](https://starsim.org/) (Institute for Disease Modeling)

 GeoPops is in development and we welcome feedback!
-Get in touch if you've tried making a population of your own - you can upload it in the repositories.
+Get in touch if you've tried making a population of your own or want to become a member.
+You can upload your own example as a respository in the hub.

 ## Tutorial
 See the repo [sc_spartanburg_measles](https://github.com/GeoPopsHub/sc_spartanburg_measles) for a detailed example of how to build a population, simulate a disease, test out interventions, and track outcomes by subgroup.
 In this repo, [`1_run_geopops.ipynb`](https://github.com/GeoPopsHub/sc_spartanburg_measles/blob/main/1_run_geopops.ipynb) has instructions on how to build a GeoPops population.